aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 \boxed{\;\vec a = -\frac{GM}{d^2}\hat r + \frac{G}{d^4}\mathbf{Q}\cdot\hat r - \frac{5G}{2}\left(\hat r\cdot\mathbf{Q}\cdot\hat r\right)\frac{\hat r}{d^4}\;}
 $$

 which is the paper's eq.
 (2.4).
-I checked that this really is minus the gradient of the potential above, rather than taking it on trust:
+I did not want to take on trust that this is minus the gradient of the potential above, so:

 ```mathematica
 Qm = {{q11, q12, q13}, {q12, q22, q23}, {q13, q23, q33}};